its-me-kichu/sufi_bot/README.md

 Due to Whatsapp bot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
 Absolutely, PrinceRudhV2 executives do not accept responsibility.
-By establishing the PrinceRudhV2, you are deemed to have accepted these responsibilities.
+By establishing the PrinceRudh, you are deemed to have accepted these responsibilities.
 ```

 ## Developers